Takeaways from Joel Klatt’s Oklahoma Sooners 2024 preview

 “Another thing that I would say about Arnold is I do think that Arnold is a better fit schematically in what he brings to the table and then what their wide receivers and their talent can do on the outside,” Klatt said.
 “I made this point a year ago.
 They’ve got [autotag]Nic Anderson[/autotag] as a wide receiver, [autotag]Andrel Anthony[/autotag], a transfer from Michigan from last year, [autotag]Jayden Gibson[/autotag], [autotag]Jalil Farooq[/autotag], they’re going to bring in a transfer this year, [autotag]Deion Burks[/autotag], and that’s a downfield passing team and a wide receiver core that is best downfield.
 Dillon Gabriel is a point guard; he wants to throw the ball short, be accurate and get the ball out of his hands.
 That’s not what they had last year.
 So I felt like they were not quite optimized with what they had on the field a year ago and now moving forward, I think that they can be optimized.”

-Though OU’s wide receiver room is going to be a bit banged-up early in the season, Klatt’s point still rings true.
+Though OU’s wide receiver room is going to be a bit banged up early in the season, Klatt’s point still rings true.
 Gabriel lacked some of the arm strength and anticipation on deep throws that Arnold already has in his wheelhouse.
 Simply put, the two are just different types of quarterbacks with what they do well.
 Oklahoma has deep threats all over the field at wide receiver, and the expectation is that the Sooners will run the ball quite a bit and then take deep shots more frequently in the passing game.
 Deep passes are one area that the Sooners can improve upon from a year ago.

 Brutal Schedule

 “Their schedule is brutal.
 Brutal,” Klatt said.
 “I’m just going to give you the six toughest games that they have.
 They’re going to face Tennessee, Texas in that neutral game, at Ole Miss, at Missouri, Alabama, at LSU.
 That’s just their six toughest games.
 They have some other ones that are also tough, like they play Auburn.
 The schedule does them no favor.
 So think about this now, if you just play it out and you play out the math, they have to take care of business in every other game outside of these six, and split those six and go 3-3.
 If they can go 3-3 in those six games, I believe that they’re going to be a playoff team, and should be a playoff team, I’ll state it right now in the preseason.
-If they split those six games, 3-3, they they should, and will, go to the [autotag]College Football Playoff[/autotag] … brutal schedule.
+If they split those six games, 3-3, they should, and will, go to the [autotag]College Football Playoff[/autotag] … brutal schedule.
 They win three of them, they’ll go to the playoff.

 All six of the teams Klatt mentioned as OU’s toughest games were inside his Top 25.
 Four teams were ranked above the Sooners (Texas, Ole Miss, Alabama and Missouri) and two were behind Oklahoma (Tennessee and LSU) with only two teams from the SEC not on OU’s schedule in his Top 25 in Georgia and Texas A&M.